How to Murder a Prize-Winning Dog and Get Away with It

-In March 2015, Crufts went from being the world’s biggest annual dog show to one of the last places where a prize-winning dog was seen alive.
+In March 2015, a prize-winning dog was last seen at Crufts, one of the world’s biggest annual dog shows held in the UK.
 The case has gone cold and remains unsolved.

 “It was hysterical,” Beverly Cuddy, editor of Dogs Today magazine, tells VICE as she recalls the media circus surrounding Irish Setter Jagger’s death.
 “It all kicked off when [journalist and established Crufts presenter] Clare Balding read out a tweet live on Crufts coverage.
 When Clare says something, everyone assumes it is true, and when she read something suggesting Jagger had been poisoned at the show, it just went round the world.
 Don’t let any facts get in the way; it was front-page news regardless.”

 To call it front-page news (beyond The Sun) is a push, but the story gained traction in major news outlets around the country.
-On the evening of Friday 6th March – less than 36 hours after leaving the world-famous dog show – Jagger was dead in the vet’s office in his small Belgian hometown of Lauw.
-An autopsy conducted on 7th March, the Monday after the dog show ended, revealed small, undigested cubes of beef stuffed with poison inside his stomach.
+On the evening of Friday, March 6—less than 36 hours after leaving the world-famous dog show—Jagger was dead in the vet’s office in his small Belgian hometown of Lauw.
+An autopsy conducted on March 7, the Monday after the dog show ended, revealed small, undigested cubes of beef stuffed with poison inside his stomach.

 Though there was little doubt that Jagger had died under suspicious circumstances, his Belgian co-owner Aleksandra Lauwers initially believed the Irish Setter was poisoned at the event itself.

 Things escalated.
-In the days after Jagger’s death, a West Highland white terrier, an Afghan hound and a Shih Tzu were listed amongst other alleged victims.
+In the days after Jagger’s death, a West Highland white terrier, an Afghan hound, and a Shih Tzu were listed amongst other alleged victims.
 It was the type of tabloid-tailored fodder designed for Sunday newspaper supplements.
-But speaking to event coordinators the Kennel Club, all the other cases turned out to be rumour and misinformation.
-And after a wide appeal for witnesses, evidence and for the alleged victims to come forward, the Kennel Club’s investigation was eventually dropped due to “no access to direct information”.
+But speaking to event coordinators the Kennel Club, all the other cases turned out to be rumor and misinformation.
+And after a wide appeal for witnesses, evidence and for the alleged victims to come forward, the Kennel Club’s investigation was eventually dropped due to “no access to direct information.”

 “There was absolutely no evidence that there was any poisoning,” says Caroline Kisko, Kennel Club spokesperson.
 “We went back over past rumours and reports and checked those out as well.
 If anybody had thought that their dogs had been poisoned at Crufts, then none of that has ever been borne out.”
 The police also let the whole thing go, with West Midlands Police spokesperson Lee Page saying: “There was no investigation and no report to us of any dogs being taken ill.
 We were aware of the allegation but weren’t approached by anyone, so it never went anywhere and it was never a formal investigation.”